 This is our Master Bathroom.
 I’ll give many more details about this entire room in a later posting, but for now, let’s focus on this interior window we installed.
 In this picture you can see the one and only exterior window on the left, so to let natural light into my husband’s vanity area, and also to add character to the room, I found and had installed this leaded glass window.

-I didn’t do a thing to this window after it came from an Ebay auction where I purchased it, besides cleaning it. (by the way, I have found Ebay auctions one of the best sources for old windows) I, for sure, wanted to keep the old finish that was on the frame because to me, that is part of the confirmation of the age and previous use of this antique window.
+I didn’t do a thing to this window after it came from here, where I purchased it, besides cleaning it. (by the way, I have found Ebay one of the best sources for old windows) I, for sure, wanted to keep the old finish that was on the frame because to me, that is part of the confirmation of the age and previous use of this antique window.

 The wall that this interior window is in was added in the bathroom during the remodeling of this room.
 I had the window on hand when it was time to ‘stud’ out the wall, so framing for this window was a snap.